restfulapi/api-strategy/README.md

 The specific structure and format of detailed error information is not standardized, and this strategy allows for different representations since various frameworks handle such responses differently.

-Report Optimistic Lock Violations
+#### Report Optimistic Lock Violations

-Resources should generally be protected against stale updates by incorporating an optimistic lock.
-If you are not familiar with optimistic locking, please work with your product architect or Global Architecture representative.
+Resources may be protected against stale updates by incorporating an optimistic lock.

 It is recommended that '409' be returned whenever an optimistic lock violation occurs while updating the database, regardless of whether there are other validation errors.
 This is often not the behavior implemented within frameworks (including Grails) and may require special logic to handle.
 The argument for this recommendation is: 'Do you really know if a resource representation is invalid when that representation is based on stale data?
-Some validation checks might fail simply because the representation is not consistent with the current persisted state.'
-This recommendation is not a requirement, but warrants consideration by the product architect.
+Some validation checks might fail simply because the representation is not consistent with the current persisted state.
+This recommendation is not a requirement, but warrants consideration when developing an API.

 Note: When handling a conditional PUT request as discussed above, a 412 should be returned.